 Oversized loads generally consist of large items that are already constructed and therefore cannot be split into separate loads.
 However, there are a few states that permit oversized loads of items that are divisible.
 Some common examples of items that would be considered an oversized load include pre-built mobile homes, windmill propellers, multi-stage rockets, bridge beams, and industrial equipment.

 Flatbed Truck DriverOversize load permits are not issued by the federal government.
 Permits are handled by each state and regulations may vary when crossing a state line.
 If you're operating out of a single state, you can get to know your local rules and adhere to them easily.
-However, if you're hauling oversize freight across state lines, the regulations can get tricky.
+However, if you're hauling oversized freight across state lines, the regulations can get tricky.
 For example, Alabama allows an overhang of 4' in the front, while Florida permits only 3'.
 Alabama permits just 66,000 pounds on tridem axles while Florida allows up to 69,000 pounds.

 Handling Specified Routes